mmm111mmm/inacityinthefuture/02-methods/01-methods.md

 Lines two and four are the start and end of a method.

-We told you to ignore these lines (just type them) at the start of the course.
+We told you to ignore these lines (just type them) before.
 Now we will explain them.

 ## What makes up a method?